When we are faced with circumstances outside of our control, it may feel like an impossibility to let go.

-To help you understand ego, I discuss each of the above and introduces you to the concept of "pain body", as taught by Eckhart Tolle in my podcast episode (link below).
+To help you understand ego, I discuss each of the above and introduce you to the concept of "pain body", as taught by Eckhart Tolle in my podcast episode (link below).

 According to Eckhart, "the pain body is an energy field within you that sporadically takes you over because it needs to experience more emotional pain for it to feed on and replenish itself.
 It will try to control your thinking and make it deeply negative.
 It loves your negative thoughts, since it resonates with their frequency and so can feed on them.
 It will also provoke negative emotional reactions in the people close to you, especially your partner, in order to feed on the ensuing drama and emotional pain."

 Clearly, having an understanding of ego and how to deal with it as it relates to our pain body is important!!

 Why does ego show up?
 It's part of the human condition my friends.

 Understanding ego and how it works will help you cultivate deeper and healthier relationships both with yourself and others.

 In this juicy episode I help demystify ego by explaining in more detail what ego is, how to identify it (especially in relationship), learn from it, and what to do when we are caught in its grip.

 Let's GO Ego...Let Go!!!

 Want to release the energy of accumulated pain body?

 One of the biggest complaints I hear from people revolves around feelings of "not being heard".